 Let’s review the current existing research and separate the facts from all the false marketing materials I am seeing my patients bring me about the shot.
 Much of what these weight loss centers, even the Naturopathic ones, are stating about this shot is grossly untrue.
+We will also discuss the natural alternatives to Ozempic and how Naturopathic nutrition works to lower insulin naturally without medication.

 WHAT IS SEMAGLUTIDE INJECTION FOR WEIGHT LOSS?